Amsterdam, Amstelveen, Ouder-Amstel & Diemen

 Amsterdam, Amstelveen, Ouder-Amstel and Diemen enjoy a prime location at the centre of the Amsterdam Area.

-Grow your business at the centre of the Amsterdam Area
+Grow your business in the centre of the Amsterdam Area

-Amsterdam’s city centre is always just a hop, skip and a jump away thanks to great public transport connections.
-But at the same time, more space is available when you’re a little bit further away from the heart of Amsterdam, and rates for office space are lower than if you were located along the historic canals.
+Amsterdam’s city centre is just a hop, skip and a jump away thanks to great public transport connections.
+At the same time, more space is available thanks to a bit of distance between you and the heart of Amsterdam.
+The rates for office space are also lower than if you were located along the historic canals.
 Amstelveen, in particular, is home to a thriving international community, thanks to its family-friendly housing, high standard of international education and abundance of international clubs, organisations and cultural events.
-The Japanese and Indian communities have traditionally made their home here, and there are many Americans and Brits too.
-Diemen, on the other hand, has a lively student population thanks to Inholland University of Applied Sciences and student accommodation complex Campus Diemen Zuid.
-Amstelveen has much going on culturally and plenty of shops and entertainment, whereas Ouder-Amstel offers a rural idyll with a picturesque landscape, a winding river and even a windmill or two.
+The Japanese and Indian communities have traditionally made their home here, joined by many Americans and Brits as well.
+Diemen, on the other hand, has a lively student population thanks to Inholland University of Applied Sciences and the student accommodation complex Campus Diemen Zuid.
+Both Diemen and Amstelveen have a lot going on culturally and plenty of shops and entertainment, whereas Ouder-Amstel offers a rural idyll with a picturesque landscape, winding river and even a windmill or two.

 USPs for business

 - Access Amsterdam’s city centre quickly and easily by bike or public transport

 - Close to Amsterdam Airport Schiphol and the Zuidas business district in Amsterdam

 - Culture, shopping and entertainment in Amsterdam, Amstelveen and Diemen, plus beautifully rural surroundings of Ouder-Amstel